MarcusTedde/CloudfloorDNS/README.md

 # CloudfloorDNS
-Powershell scripts/Module for interacting with Cloudflare DNS
+Powershell scripts/Module for interacting with Cloudfloor DNS API